kriskwiatkowski/draft-connolly-cfrg-hybrid-sig-considerations/draft-connolly-cfrg-hybrid-signature-considerations.md

 allow the migration to a new algorithm.

-The benefit of this approach is that it works both in a prequantum and in a postquantum world, since it is agnostic of the type of breakage of the algorithm, so designing protocols in this fashion also makes them robust for the future.
+The benefit of this approach is that it works both in a prequantum and in a post-quantum world, since it is agnostic of the type of breakage of the algorithm, so designing protocols in this fashion also makes them robust for the future.